 Notice that the vision is in 1822, not 1823 which is what the LDS Church maintains today:

 “On the night of September 21, 1823, Joseph Smith prayed to know God’s further will toward him.
 Steadily a light grew ‘as though the house was filled with consuming and unquenchable fire.’
 Moroni, a messenger sent from God, stood before him.”
 (Moroni: Messenger of the Restoration)

 Joseph is seventeen years years of age, the messenger is called “an angel of the Lord”, and, while this angel does speak of “Maroni [Moroni]”, he was clearly not referring to himself; nor is it mentioned that Moroni is the name of a personage watching over the plates.

-There are at least four LDS publications calling the angel in Joseph Smith’s bedroom vision account Nephi instead of Moroni.
+There are four major LDS publications calling the angel in Joseph Smith’s bedroom vision account Nephi instead of Moroni.
 LDS apologists suggest that early Church editors may have copied an error from one source in which a typo was made.
-However, that would hardly diminish the glaring problem of having the name Nephi in all four of these major LDS publications:
+However, that would hardly diminish the glaring problem of having the name Nephi in all four of these LDS publications:

 • 1842 Times and Seasons

 • 1842 Millennial Star